jkitzes/datasci-lessons/lessons/jk-python/reproducible_workflow.md

 download a complete copy of this file [here](mean_sightings-full.py), making sure to delete the "-full" from the end of the file name.

+Note that, by itself, the code in our `mean_sightings.py` file doesn't actually generate any results for us - this file just contains the core functions that we have written to perform our analysis.
+Later on, we'll write a small `runall.py` script that imports these core functions and generates our results for this particular project.
+In small projects, you can combine these two files, but it's good practice to keep your actual analysis code in a separate module where it can easily be tested and reused later on.
+This separation of files also supports a mental separation of roles - the module is where you write and test the guts of your code (the stuff that "does science") whereas the `runall` script is just the few lines that take this "science" and applies it to your particular data set to generate your particular results (the stuff that spits out "these results").
+If you wanted to perform the same analysis on a different data set or with a different set of input parameters, for example, you should be able to accomplish that by modifying just the `runall` file that we'll discuss later.

-Note, of course, that this is not the normal workflow for this step.
+Note, of course, that copying and pasting in a completed module is not the normal workflow for this step.
 Normally, you'd spend days/weeks/months working in the `src` directory, writing code and tests, generating results, looking at the results, writing new code and tests, generating new results, etc. This iterative cycle isn't unlike writing a paper - you spew out a draft that's not too bad, then go back and revise it, then spew out some new material, revise that, etc.

 Different people have different favorite approaches and tools for this iterative cycle.